HanjiangHu/HanjiangHu.github.io/_pages/research.md

 My research goal is to develop intelligent and robust algorithms for the sake of long-term, large-scale and multi-agent challenges.
 For outdoor autonomous vehicles, I seek for reliable perception and localization algorithms under changing environments in a long-term perspective.
 From the spatial view, I also engage in the precise control of multiple agents for a stable autonomous system.    -->

-## Visual Perception and Localization
+## Robust Visual Perception and Localization

 * **Cross-Season Monocular Depth Prediction under Changing Environments** <br> [[paper](https://arxiv.org/abs/2011.04408)] [[project](https://seasondepth.github.io/)]  <br >
 <img src='../images/img_samples.png' style="float:center" width=500 alt="Text alternative when image is not available"> <br>